amadeus4dev/developer-guides/docs/get-started/first-api-call.md

 !!! important
     **Test environment**
-    At this stage you are using the testing environment, where you will enjoy a fixed free number of free API call quota per month for all your applications.
+    At this stage, you are using the testing environment, where you will enjoy a fixed free number of free API call quotas per month for all your applications.
 When you reach the limit, you will receive an error message.
 This environment will help you build and test your app for free and get ready for launching it to the market.

 ## Step 3: Calling the API